There are three things you can do:

-Just be aware that if you do decide to make a claim to the Employment Tribunal, you need to tell the tribunal about your claim (by filling in a form) within three months (less one day) of what happened.
+Just be aware that if you do decide to make a claim to the Employment Tribunal, you need to tell them about your claim (by filling in a form) within three months (less one day) of what happened.

-- If you do not use your employer's procedures for solving a problem before you make a claim to the Employment Tribunal, and you win your case, the tribunal can reduce any money it tells your employer to pay you by up to a quarter if it thinks you acted unreasonably.
+- If you do not use your employer's grievance procedures to solve a problem before you make a claim to the Employment Tribunal, and you win your case, the Tribunal can reduce the amount of money it instructs your employer to pay you by up to a quarter if it thinks you acted unreasonably.

-Do not forget - even if you try to sort the matter out with your employer first, whether formally or informally, you must keep to the tribunal time limits if you want to bring an Employment Tribunal case.
-In order to keep within the time limit, you may have to start a case before you have finished discussing the matter in any internal processes.
+Do not forget that even if you try to sort the matter out with your employer first, formally or informally, you must keep to the Tribunal time limits if you want to bring an Employment Tribunal case.
+In order to keep within the time limit, you may have to start a case before you have finished discussing the matter internally with your employer.

-If you are a disabled person and you asked for a reasonable adjustment which was not made.
+If you are a disabled person and you asked for a reasonable adjustment that was not made.

 Read the rest of this guide.
-Does what happened sound like any of the things we say a person or organisation must or must not do?
+Does what happened sound like any of the things a person or organisation must or must not do?

 Sometimes it is difficult to work out if what happened is against equality law.
-You need to show that your protected characteristics played a part in what happened.
+You need to show that your protected characteristics played a part.
 The rest of this guide tells you more about what this means for the different types of unlawful discrimination or for harassment or victimisation.

 Is your complaint about equality law or is it about another sort of problem at work?